nsgomez/scion/README.md

 Scion is licensed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).

-The LGPL allows you to dynamically link this project with proprietary software like the Maxis games that use this framework; in other words, you can use it to write framework hooks for those non-free games.
+The LGPL allows you to dynamically link this project with proprietary software, like retail Maxis games; in other words, you can use it to write framework hooks for those non-free games.
 But if you make changes to Scion itself, those changes must be shared under the LGPLv2.1 license.

 ## Progress